hydephp/develop/docs/digging-deeper/customization.md

 ## Blade Views

-Hyde uses the Laravel templating system called Blade.
-Most parts of the included HydePHP templates have been extracted into components to be customized easily.
+Hyde uses the Laravel Blade templating engine.
+Most parts of the included templates have been extracted into components to be customized easily.
-Before editing Blade views you should familiarize yourself with how they work in the [official documentation](https://laravel.com/docs/10.x/blade).
+Before editing the views you should familiarize yourself with the [Laravel Blade Documentation](https://laravel.com/docs/10.x/blade).

 To edit a default Hyde component you need to publish them first using the `hyde publish:views` command.
 The files will then be available in the `resources/views/vendor/hyde` directory.